 Launched in 2013 as something of a joke, Dogecoin (DOGE) was an instant success and gained widespread popularity in the crypto community.
-However, this peer-to-peer digital currency was far from a flash in the pan and in July 2020, it still sat in the top 50 of the world’s cryptocurrencies by market cap.
+However, this peer-to-peer digital currency was far from a flash in the pan and in January 2021, briefly claiming a spot in top 10 largest cryptocurrencies by market cap.
+Storing your Dogecoin safely is key, so we compared 70+ wallets to help find the best fit.

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific